bjoernbessert/haproxy-cert-otf/README.md

 # haproxy-cert-otf

-Create ssl certificates on the fly with HAProxy.
+Create SSL certificates on the fly with HAProxy.
 Certs are generated dynamically on the first request.

 ### Motivation